anthonyjn08/HTML-CSS-Essentials-Portfolio-Project/README.md

 ## **Testing**

-I've tested the site using Chrome, Chrome Dev, Internet Explorer and Microsoft Edge.
-I have used the developer tools in Chrome, Chrome Dev and Edge to simulate various screen sizes and devices.
-I have also tested the site on the OnePlus 9 pro mobile device and Microsoft Surface Pro 7 tablet.
-The only difference I found when testing across the various browsers was Internet Explorer where some styling elements did not display as intended, such as font-sizes and heading underlining.
-Despite this, the website still functioned as normal and was responsive to different resolutions when the Internet Explorer window was resized.
+To test cross-compatability I've tested the site using various browsers on desktop and Safari on Apple mobile devices:
+* Chrome
+* Chrome Dev
+* Firefox
+* Microsoft Edge
+* Safari

+I have also tested the site across various devices.

+* Windows 10 PC
+* Windows Surface Pro 7
+* Samsung A6 android tablet
+* OnePlus 9 pro android phone
+* Apple Ipad 7th Gen
+* Apple Iphone 12

+In addition I have used devtools to simulate various different screen sizes down to 320px.

+In testing on all these browsers and devices I found the site worked as intended with one minor styling difference on Apple's Safari browser.
+The headers (h2-h4) in the main body content of the website have been styled to have a yellow underline, this was displayed on all browser apart from Safari.
+This however did not stop the rest of the website functioning as normal.

 ### **Validator Testing**